chloealbright/DevHiveMind/Architecture/System Design/System Design Thought Process Flow.md

 Relates:
 ---
 ### **Step 1: Understand the Problem and Establish Design Scope (3 - 10 minutes)**
-During this step, it's crucial to seek clarification on the project's scope and priorities.
+During this step, it's crucial to seek clarification on the system scope and priorities like for example they may ask design an Instagram reel feature.
 Break down the problem into specific use cases or user stories, outlining the interactions between system components.
 Identify key requirements and constraints, such as expected traffic, data volume, latency, and scalability.

+#### Start small
+Focus on the action like pressing the button ask what it does and expand on that in terms of what you think should happen like collecting certain data and where would that go or be connected to and the different processes that need to happen.

+Then you ask about things like user base and the size of it estimation of it and determine things like constraints and bottlenecks which will then lead to database questions which may require specialized databases that are NoSQL or SQL.
 #### Use Cases/Stories Example:
+>[!important]
+>Doing this helps with coming up with data model
 1. User uploads pictures or videos.
 2. User views uploaded photos and videos.
 3. User follows, likes, and comments on posts.